stvhanna/scrollStop/README.md

 ## Getting Started

-Compiled and production-ready code can be found in the `dist` directory.
-The `src` directory contains development code.

 ### 1. Include scrollStop on your site.

 Include the code in your script, or load it as an external file.